heremaps/gluecodium/docs/lime_idl.md

 **Note**: Since the `Locale` type is based on ISO-compliant identifiers (as described above), any platform-specific properties of `Locale` type (e.g. `calendarIdentifier` for Swift) are not preserved on language boundary transition.

+**Note**: When converting `Locale` from C++ representation to a platform type, the BCP 47 language tag takes precedence.
+I.e. if the tag is present, the ISO codes are ignored during conversion; if the tag is absent, the ISO codes are used.

 #### User-defined types

 User-defined types are types declared in the same or in another LimeIDL file.
 There are several ways